game-ci/documentation/docs/cloud-runner/04-command-line.md

 # Command Line

 You can install Game CI locally and start cloud runner jobs from the command line or by integrating your own tools.
+All parameters in [Configuration](configuration) can be specified as command line input fields.

 # Install